acantril/learn-cantrill-io-labs/00-aws-simple-demos/aws-elastic-disaster-recovery/Readme.md

 On the last page, click <kbd>Create default</kbd>

 You should now be sent to the “Source servers” page.
-EDR is now waiting for agents (source servers) to connect so it can start replicating data.
+DRS is now waiting for agents (source servers) to connect so it can start replicating data.

 ## Stage 3 - Create temporary IAM access keys